 Voting Privileges

-If a stockholder cannot attend a meeting to vote, then he can cast his vote by proxy through the mail, or having someone else at the meeting to cast his vote.
+If a stockholder cannot attend a meeting to vote, then he can cast his vote by proxy through the mail, or have someone else at the meeting cast his vote.
+However, the voting privilege is not as much as a privilege as the word may suggest:

 Right to Information

-In addition to the reports that a shareholder receives, which includes an audited financial statements every year, he also has the right to the minutes of the meetings of the board of directors and to examine the list of stockholders, although these rights are not usually exercised.
+In addition to the reports shareholders receive, including audited annual financial statements, they also have the right to the minutes of the meetings of the board of directors and to examine the list of stockholders, although these rights are not usually exercised.

 Pre-emptive Rights

-A pre-emptive right is the right of existing stockholders to purchase new issues of the company stock before it is offered to the public, so that existing stockholders can maintain proportionate ownership of the company, if desired.
+A pre-emptive right is an antidilution provision, giving current stockholders the right to purchase new issues of company stock before it is offered publicly, so they can maintain proportionate ownership of the company, if desired.
 Although most states have laws that give shareholders pre-emptive rights, the company may, depending on the law, pay stockholders a fee to waive their pre-emptive rights or the pre-emptive rights may exist only if so specified in the corporate charter.
 Pre-emptive rights were more prevalent in the past, but are rare today.

 Rights to Dividends

-A corporation does not have to distribute profits to shareholders in the form of dividends, and indeed, many growth companies re-invest profits for greater growth rather than distribute them to shareholders, but if the company does declare a dividend, which is equal to a specific amount for each share of stock, then common shareholders are entitled to the dividend amount times the number of shares that they own.
-However, common shareholders have inferior rights to dividends than preferred shareholders, if the company has preferred shareholders.
+A corporation does not have to distribute profits to shareholders as dividends, and indeed, many growth companies re-invest profits for greater growth rather than distribute them to shareholders, but if the company does declare a dividend, equal to a specific amount for each share, then common shareholders are entitled to the dividend amount times the number of shares owned.
+However, common shareholders rights to dividends are subordinate to the rights of any preferred shareholders.

 Classification of Common Stock

-Authorized shares are the shares that have been authorized by the charter when the corporation was formed.
-Issued shares are authorized stock that has been sold to investors.
+Authorized shares are shares authorized by the charter when the corporation was formed.
+Issued shares are authorized stock sold to investors.
 Issued shares and unissued shares make up all authorized stock.
-Outstanding stock is stock that is owned by investors.
-All outstanding stock has been issued, but sometimes a company will buy back its own stock, which then becomes treasury stock, which reduces the number of outstanding shares.
+Outstanding stock is stock owned by investors.
+All outstanding stock has been issued, but sometimes a company will repurchase its own stock, which then becomes treasury stock, which reduces the number of outstanding shares.

-Treasury stock is stock that had been issued by the company, but was bought back by the company.
+Treasury stock is stock issued by the company, but later repurchased.
 Treasury stock has no voting rights, does not receive dividends, is not used in the computation of earnings per share, and is no longer outstanding stock.
-Companies buy back their stock for any of the following reasons:
+Companies repurchase their stock for any of these reasons:

 Par Value, Stated Value, Legal Capital

 Par value is the value assigned to a share of stock when it is authorized, and is much less than its expected market value.
 Sometimes a stock will not have a par value, but will have a stated value in the corporation's financial records.
 Par and stated values set the minimum requirement for legal capital, which is the number of shares of outstanding stock multiplied by the par or stated value of each share.
-A corporation cannot pay dividends or buy back its stock, if doing so reduces the amount of legal capital below the minimum required by state law.
-Par value is more, however, for preferred stock, because they pay a fixed dividend that is a set percentage of the par value.
+A corporation cannot pay dividends or repurchase its stock, if doing so reduces legal capital below the minimum required by state law.
+Par value is more relevant, however, for preferred stock, because they pay a fixed dividend that is a set percentage of the par value.

 Residual Claim